sheldonucr/ee260_lab/lab4/README.md

   * Final layout in Fig 49 for 4-bit full adder.

 ---- until here for week1 check off
----- in your lab4 report, you should include the following design

-  * Finite State Machine simulation result from `VCS`.

-  * Final layout for Finite State Machine.

----- until here for week1 lab report.

 * week 2 checkoff